Home and Away stars enjoy time away in Roscommon

 The Home & Away stars, who are a couple on the hit show and in real life, were left in peace to enjoy their lunch, according to management at the Fiddlers Elbow.

-Mr O'Connor and Ms Dilman have starred on the show since 2017, and have been a couple since 2019.
+O'Connor and Dillman have starred on the show since 2017, and have been a couple since 2019.

 However, despite their huge success on Home and Away, they are reportedly set to leave the show.
 Ms Dilman confirmed on her Instagram account the end of the couple on the popular soap, much to the disappointment of fans.